bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/5th-tdd-iteration/readme.md

             state: restarted
         ```

         The tasks configure the Nexus software on the target server for SSL.
-Let's explain these tasks:

         Let's explain these tasks.